dinesh-parmar/Automatic_Script_post/README.md

 It also removes old collection like the collection that were created 30 days before.

-Format of the Document on MongoDB Collection:
+## Format of the Document on MongoDB Collection:

 {
-"time": Time in String
+"time": Time in String \n
-"twod_data": A 2D array
+"twod_data": A 2D array \n
-"fourd_data": A 2D array with gaps at random places
+"fourd_data": A 2D array with gaps at random places \n }
-  }